FY23 FULL PROPOSAL INSTRUCTIONS

 To assist peer reviewers in assessing the competence and experience of the proposed project staff, all personnel who will be involved in the proposed project must be identified clearly.
 The items listed below should be included for all personnel (PI, Co-Investigators, and secondary scientists [i.e., post docs, etc.]) who are expected to work on the project in a significant fashion (e.g., expectation of co-authorship on ensuing publications), whether or not funds are sought for this support:

-Submission Instructions: PIs and Co-PIs are responsible for submitting their own CV/Pubs to the NFO.
+- Submission Instructions: PIs and Co-PIs are responsible for submitting their own CV/Pubs to the NFO.
 CV/Pubs for all secondary scientists should be included in the PI’s file.
 The CV/Pubs will only need to be emailed to firstname.lastname@example.org time whether or not the investigator is connected to multiple proposals.
-File must be submitted to the NFO by December 10, 2021.
+File must be submitted to the NFO by February 28, 2023.